4.2.2. Customs, excise and environmental control

 With regard to combating smuggling and money laundering, the Customs Surveillance units carry out operations aimed at repressing smuggling and illegal trafficking of narcotics, tobacco, counterfeited products and other items, as well as money laundering related to these criminal activities, in coordination with other State entities, carrying out their surveillance and control activities at sea, in the air and on land.

-The Customs Surveillance units also carry out control and support actions for the rest of the areas of the Customs and Excise Department, which include preventive controls in customs premises through non-intrusive inspection techniques, currency controls, and control of the security of the international transport chain.
+Customs Surveillance units also carry out control and support actions for other areas of the Customs and Excise Department, including preventive controls in customs premises using non-intrusive inspection techniques, currency controls, and control of the security of the international transport chain.

 They also carry out activities to combat tax fraud and the black market economy, collaborating with other Departments of the Tax Agency, either in the criminal sphere or in administrative channels.
 The growing complexity of fraud, as well as the internationalisation of its structures, requires external coordination and the need to optimise the Tax Agency's resources through cooperation and collaboration between the different functional divisions.

-The figures on smuggling and the actions carried out during this year are set out in Table 33.
-Actions to combat smuggling New window and in Table nº 34.
-Main actions of Customs Surveillance New window (Annex) .
+The figures on smuggling and on the actions carried out during this year are shown in Table No. 33.
+Actions to combat smuggling New window and in Table No. 34.
+Main Customs Surveillance actions New window (Annex).

 Management control in Customs